slholton/my-vsp-app/README.md

-# The VSP-DB is a server designed for storing Videos & Playlists
+# Sample server for Video & Playlist APIs

-Use "create-react-app" on the command line to install this app. npx create-react-app my-app cd my-app npm start
+Use "create-react-app" on the command line to install this app.
+* npx create-react-app my-app
+* cd my-app
+* npm start

 ## USER
 This model and controller was developed to route to the following endpoints: